PolyhedronStudio/Polyhedron-Engine/README.md

     - Get rid of the g_local, and just have each .cpp file do its own .h file, include only those that are required.
   - [ ] Server Game
     - Get rid of the g_local, and just have each .cpp file do its own .h file, include only those that are required.
-- [ ] Messaging/Networking
+- [ ] Messaging/Networking - Marked as // MSG: !! ...
-  - [ ] Change the fact that message_packet_t now uses a short array, instead of a vec3_t for the position.
-    - [ ] Fix emit_snd, and investigate all code related to svc_sound so that it uses vec3_t and MSG_xxxxFloat functions.
-    - [ ] Change MSG_Write/ReadPos to use MSG_Write/ReadFloat instead, this is safe after fixing the above.
   - [ ] Remove the 5 / 3 bits method in the network cmd.
 This way we can have 0-254 client and server commands being networked.
+  - [ ] Figure out all the ifdefs and what not for diff Q2 protocols.
+Remove them, choose the best option to keep, and set us up for our own version protocol.
+  - [X] Change the fact that message_packet_t now uses a short array, instead of a vec3_t for the position.
+    - [X] Fix emit_snd, and investigate all code related to svc_sound so that it uses vec3_t and MSG_xxxxFloat functions.
+    - [X] Change MSG_Write/ReadPos to use MSG_Write/ReadFloat instead, this is safe after fixing the above.

 - [ ] Math Library
   - [ ] Move macro functions over to inlined C functions.
+  - [ ] Use references/pointers, and const correctness.
   - [ ] Rename VectorClear, and alike functions to Vec#Clear, and so on.
   - [ ] Change the typedefs, so we use an actual union/struct.
   - [ ] Take a look around at other engines, see what we might be missing out on, so we won't run into a lack of in the future.